plasmatech8/ethereum-practice/README.md

 If you use `token.transfer('0x123...', 5)`, it will **submit the transaction** and return the reciept.

-## 05. An Exchange-Ready ERC20 Token (approve/allowance delegation)
+## 05. and 06.
+An Exchange-Ready ERC20 Token (approve/allowance delegation)

 We need a `approve`, and `transferFrom` function for delegated spending.